Emergency savings – how much is enough?

 Just like you would save for a wedding or a new car, work out how much you need to put aside, and set up a savings standing order for the right amount.

-Once you’ve met your target amount for the emergency fund, you may want to continue with the regular savings amount to fund other savings goals – you may well be used to this level of outgoings by then.
+Once you’ve met your target amount for the emergency fund, you might want to continue with the regular savings amount to fund other savings goals – you might well be used to this level of outgoings by then.

 How much should I save?